upenn-embedded/final-project-s25-the-circuit-breakers/README.md

 *How will you demonstrate your device on demo day?
 Will it be strapped to a person, mounted on a bicycle, require outdoor space?
 Think of any physical, temporal, and other constraints that could affect your planning.*

 We will demo the device by playing a preloaded song and individually demonstrating the functionality of each subsystem and explain the underlying hardware and software implementation and conclude by using all components simultaneously.
 Additionally, the accelerometer will be strapped to the wrist when controlling speed of the song.
-The piano will be tested separately by showing different notes by twisting the potentiometer and pressing buttons to change octave
+The piano will be tested separately by showing different notes by twisting the potentiometer and pressing buttons to change octave.

 ### 9. Sprint Planning